laminated-labs/monad-helm/README.md

 # Monad Helm Chart

-Deploy Monad validator or full nodes on Kubernetes using the Helm chart contained in this repository.
-The chart provisions the services, persistent storage, sidecar scripts, and telemetry hooks required to operate a Monad testnet node with automated snapshot restores and forkpoint management.
+Deploy Monad validator or full nodes (same binary; a full node is simply an unregistered validator) on Kubernetes using the Helm chart contained in this repository.
+The chart provisions the services, persistent storage, sidecar scripts, and telemetry hooks required to operate a Monad node with automated snapshot restores and forkpoint management.

 ## Repository Layout
-- `charts/monad/Chart.yaml` – chart metadata (version `1.0.0`, app version `v0.10.4`).
+- `charts/monad/Chart.yaml` – chart metadata (version `1.0.7`, app version `v0.12.2`).
 - `charts/monad/values.yaml` – default values for replica count, images, node configuration, and monitoring.
 - `charts/monad/templates/` – Kubernetes manifests for the StatefulSet, Services, Secrets, PVCs, and optional monitoring resources.
 - `charts/monad/configs/` – config files packaged into a ConfigMap (genesis data, validator set, OpenTelemetry collector config, node map, and sample `node.toml`, files need to be sourced from Monad validator documentation).